x-ploration-of-mars/x-stack/README.md

   - Seamlessly deploy and revert schema changes with no downtime
   - Get real-time insights into your database performance
   - Integrate with third-party services for data warehousing, etc.
-- 💦 **ORM: Drizzle**
-  - Define a type-safe schema and take advantage of Intellisense/Auto-completion
-  - Write queries even faster than raw SQL
-  - Don’t worry about joins (thank you, relational queries)
-  - Run migrations with ease
-  - Use it anywhere, even on the edge

 - 🎯 **Analytics: GA4 (Plausible & Umami incoming)**
   - Enjoy a [100% free](https://support.google.com/analytics/answer/1070983?hl=en#zippy=%2Cin-this-article) open-source software
   - Keep track of your AARRR metrics with ease thanks to well-designed visualizations
   - Enjoy the power of cohort-based analysis to measure app usage and learn from your users
   - Run A/B tests with GrowthBook to find out what drives your users
   - Works on any platform
+- 🔐 **Auth: Auth.js**
+  - Enjoy a 100% free auth solution
+  - Easily implement social and OTP login
+  - RBAC/ABAC support with custom user properties _(tbd)_
+  - Choose between Database or JWT sessions _(tbd)_
+  - Own your auth backend and improve query performance
 - 🍀 **Development tools:**
   - Vscode extensions: Eslint, Prettier, Pretty Typescript Errors
   - AI assistants: Codeium & chatgpt